Nduga hostage crisis: First week

-Response

-Indonesian government and military

 On 8 February the Indonesian Ministry of Transportation closed the airport down as the remains of the burned aircraft could not be moved and were blocking the runway.
 On the same day Commander of the Indonesian National Armed Forces Yudo Margono stated that previously they have warned Susi Air to not conduct flights to Nduga as the area is dangerous with minimal security forces.
 He also claimed not to have known that Susi Air had been regularly flying to Nduga.
-This despite Susi Air having flown regular, scheduled flights to Paro and nearby Kilmid for years on a government contract for subsidized air services.
+This despite Susi Air having flown regular, scheduled flights to Paro District and nearby Kilmid District for years on a government contract for subsidized air services.

+In the days following Mehrtens' kidnapping, the TNI deployed two battalions of the elite special forces Kopassus' Unit 81 counter-terrorism force to Timika, which became a staging post for the rescue operation.
+Authorities evacuated thousands of people from around Paro airport, Nduga Regency, Lanny Jaya Regency, and Puncak in an effort to deny Kogoya's group community assistance.
+In addition, soldiers blocked key positions in the Central Highlands in order to prevent Kogoya's brother Undinus from assisting Kogoya's group.

+Second week

+On 14 February, members of the West Papua National Liberation Army (TPNPB), the armed wing of the OPM, released several photos and videos of the New Zealand pilot Phillip Mark Mehrtens to the Associated Press.
+The rebel spokesperson Sebby Sambom stated that his group had released the five civilian hostages since they were indigenous Papuans.
+In their videos, the rebels reiterated their demand for West Papuan independence.

 On 14 February, Indonesian coordinating minister for Political, Security and Legal Affairs Mohammad Mahfud confirmed that the Indonesian Government was working to secure Mehrtens' release and reiterated that West Papua was part of Indonesia.
 Papua police chief Mathius Fakhiri also confirmed that local authorities were working with tribal and religious community leaders to negotiate with the rebels.

-That same week, an Indonesian military spokesperson told the Australian Broadcasting Corporation (ABC) that Indonesian security forces were working to identify Mehrtens' exact location before attempting to rescue him.
-The New Zealand Ministry of Foreign Affairs and Trade (MFAT) confirmed that it was working with the Indonesian Government and other agencies to secure Mehrens' release and stated that his family had asked for privacy.
+That same week, a TNI spokesperson told the Australian Broadcasting Corporation (ABC) that Indonesian security forces were working to identify Mehrtens' exact location before attempting to rescue him.
+The New Zealand Ministry of Foreign Affairs and Trade (MFAT) confirmed that it was working with the Indonesian Government and other agencies to secure Mehrtens' release and stated that his family had asked for privacy.

-By 17 February, Papua Police chief Inspector Matthius Fakhiri issued a statement that it believed they had identified the location where Mehrten was being held hostage.
+By 17 February, Matthius Fakhiri issued a statement that it believed they had identified the location where Mehrtens was being held hostage.
 Papua Police dispatched a negotiation team consisting of local politicians to make contact with TPNPB forces.

-Following Mehrten's kidnapping, the Indonesian National Armed Forces (TNI) deployed two battalions of the elite special forces Kopassus' Unit 81 counter-terrorism force to the southern Papuan city of Timika, which became a staging post for the rescue operation.
-By 17 March 2023, the Papuan rebels led by Egianus Kogoya and Mehrten had retreated into West Papua's Central Highlands, having spent the past three weeks eluding them.
-Commander of the Indonesian National Armed Forces Admiral Yudo Margono reiterated Indonesian authorities' commitment towards a peaceful solution Margono but declined an offer from New Zealand Ambassador Kevin Burnett to facilitate low-level negotiations between OPM intermediaries, local district officials and religious leaders.
-According to Indonesian Police, Kogoya killed an eight-year old boy after the child's father, a local village head, had refused to supply the group with food.

-Asia Times also reported that Indonesians had evacuated thousands of people from around Paro airport, Ndago Regency, Lanny Jaya Regency, and Puncak in an effort to deny Kogoya community assistance.
-In addition, Indonesian troops blocked key positions in the Central Highlands in order to prevent Kogoya's brother Undinus from assisting Kogoya's group.

-West Papuan liberation movement
+Third week

+On 23 February, Indonesian authorities claimed that Kogoya had offered to exchange firearms and ammunition for Mehrtens' release, and that the offer had been rejected.

-On 24 February 2023, United Liberation Movement for West Papua's (ULMWP) leader Berry Wenda called for Mehrten's captors to release him.
+On 24 February, the United Liberation Movement for West Papua's (ULMWP) leader Benny Wenda called for Mehrtens' captors to release him.